3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 * the documents contained in this **media** directory are **synchronized as other data** with the plugin FTP synchronisation
 * you can use subdirectories per layer or theme: the organization of **media** directory content is free.

-Then in Lizmap-Web-Client you can provide access to these documents for 2 things:
+Then in Lizmap Web Client you can provide access to these documents for 2 things:

 * the **popups**: the content of one or more field for each geometry can specify the path to the media.
 For example a *photo* or *pdf* field
 * the **link** provided for each group or layer in the Lizmap plugin *Layers* tab.